Iman-Malhi/cse15l-lab-reports/lab2.md

     }
 }</code></pre>

-In this screenshot, the method `handleRequest` in `StringServer.java` is called to take in the URL as an input.
-The relevant arguements to these methods would be the url itself, `URI url`.
+In this screenshot, the method `handleRequest` in `StringServer.java` is called to take in the URL (URI url) as an input (which in this case is "localhost:4008/add-message?s=hi").
+In this method, serveral methods are called such as `getPath()` to get the path form the inputted URL, which in this the field value would be /add-message.
+Next, `getQuery()` is called to get the query portion of the inputted URL. s=hi would be the query of "localhost:4008/add-message?s=hi."
+String methods such as `.split()` and `.format()` are used to print the required string on the localhost website and take in the `String s` as its arguement.

 ![Image](s1.png)

-Like the earlier screenshot, the method `handleRequest` in `StringServer.java` is called to take in the URL as an input.
-The relevant arguements to these methods would be the url itself, `URI url`.
+Like the earlier screenshot, the method `handleRequest` in `StringServer.java` is called to take in the URI url as an input.
+The fields change however, in this case the url value is "localhost:4008/add-message?s=how are you."
+The values for `getPath()` and `getQuery()` would be /add-message and s=how are you respectively.
+In other words, the url and query changes, but the path does not.
+The `String s` value also changes, and affects the `.split()` and `.format() methods.
+In the first image the `String s` value would end up as "hi\n", in the second it would be "hi\nhow are you\n".

 ![Image](s2.png)